Thunbergia plants are half hardy climbing plants.

 Growing Region: Zones 5 to 10.

-Once ready transplant the vine outdoors in mid spring (when it always remains above 10 degrees centigrade) with a spacing of 30 to 50 cm.
-Ideally the vines should grow in a sunny or a partially shaded area of the garden that has a moist, organic soil.
+Ideally the vines should grow in a sunny or a partially shaded area of the garden.
+This should have a moist, organic soil.